-Assessment of levels of nickel in the UK with regards to the EU target value are made through a combination of modelling and fixed monitoring.
+Assessment of levels of nickel in the UK with regards to the EU target value are made through a combination of fixed monitoring supplemented by modelling.
 There is a requirement to undertake monitoring at a fixed number of locations to assess key emissions sources, particularly near to large industrial emission sources.
 Undertaking modelling alongside monitoring enables the UK to calculate concentrations at locations where monitoring is not conducted providing a fuller picture of nickel concentrations across the UK.
 National assessment is carried out each year for the previous calendar year and results are reported to the Commission on an annual basis (submitted by 30th Sept for the previous calendar year).
+Once the Transition Period ends on 31 December 2020, the UK will continue to meet its reporting obligations through making this data available to the public to the same timescales.

-The 2016 compliance assessment reported that the UK exceeded the target value for nickel in two zones in Wales and one zone in England.
+The 2018 compliance assessment reported that the UK exceeded the target value for nickel in two zones in Wales and two zones in England.